Willphillips96/Home-SIEM-Lab/README.md

 - There's a large difference between doing a credentialed scan and a non credentialed scan.
 More risks are exposed with credentialed scans.
 - Regularly updating applications and Windows significantly reduces the number of vulnerabilities detected during scans.
+- Performing routine scans can elimanate a large amount of risk.